Exercise Hawk Eye

 Practical information

-Exercise Hawk Eye takes place on Saturdays in summer (June – Sept.).
+Exercise Hawk Eye takes place summertime.

 Tickets are available in the World Heritage Site ticket shop.
 The activity starts with a briefing for everyone in the Visitor Center.
 We then equip you with all the necessary safety equipment before we head up the ladder.
 Throughout the activity, participants are attached to the safety system.
 The climbing guides are with you throughout the experience.